Pappardelle with Pine Nuts, Prosciutto and Brown Butter

 Birthday 1

 I have been kind of dreading this milestone birthday.
-But so far it has been a good day.
+But so far, it has been a good day.
 I received the gift that I wanted first thing this morning.
-I have received phone calls and facebook wishes.
-David made me breakfast and he will be making a cedar planked salmon in our fireplace tonight for dinner.
-It turned cold over night.
-The winds have been howling and our roof was pummeled with acorns dropping from the trees, keeping me awake most of the night.
+I have received phone calls and Facebook wishes.
+David made me breakfast, and he will be making a cedar-planked salmon in our fireplace tonight for dinner.
+It turned cold overnight.
+The winds have been howling, and our roof was pummeled with acorns dropping from the trees, keeping me awake most of the night.
+Despite all that, it’s been a day full of small, thoughtful surprises, like the gift hampers brisbane filled with love and warmth.

 Birthday 2